Entrance Glacier National Park. Photo courtesy National Park Service.

 Glacier National Park is located in northwest Montana near Kalispell.
-The park is famous for spectacular scenery.
-Viewing high mountains, glaciers, alpine meadows, and pristine lakes, fed by melting snows, is an experience to last a lifetime.
+The Park is famous for spectacular scenery.
+High mountains, glaciers, alpine meadows, and pristine lakes make Glacier a special destination.
+Some people say Glacier is America’s most scenic park.

-After the great Ice Age of recent geologic time ended, the mountains of northwest Montana, once blanketed by thick glacial ice, reemerged.
+After the Ice Age ended, the mountains of northwest Montana, once blanketed by thick glacial ice, reemerged.
 Only this time, the mountains showed a new presence, so much more beautiful and grander than before.
-The glaciers sculpted the mountains in ways unimaginable and in such fashion that man could never dream of.
-And the land near mountain peaks was transformed by the development of new landforms.
-The result: A unique glacial ecosystem was born.
+The glaciers sculpted the mountains in ways unimaginable.
+The land near mountain peaks was transformed by the development of new landforms.
+A unique glacial ecosystem was created.

 Numerous species of mammalian wildlife thrive in Glacier.
-Mountain lions, grizzly bears, bighorn sheep, lynx, elk, and mountain goats make Glacier their home, among many others.
-If you love smaller wildlife, sighting beaver or a little pika is very rewarding.
+Mountain lions, grizzly bears, black bears, bighorn sheep, lynx, elk, moose, and mountain goats make Glacier home.
+If you love smaller wildlife, sighting a beaver or pika is very rewarding.

 Golden and bald eagles soar in the sky over valleys and meadows.
 Osprey search for fish in alpine lakes.
 Eerie calls of the common loon are frequently heard by visitors.
 Lake trout, rainbow trout, brook trout, and other fishes, live in the park’s many lakes.
 Nature reins in Glacier.